-Less than 15 minutes from the city centre and just a short walk from our City South Campus, lies the Victorian suburb of Harborne – the type of place where you’re never too far from a duck pond and most importantly a pint stop and seriously tasty grub.
+Less than 15 minutes from the city centre and just a short walk from our City South Campus, lies the Victorian suburb of Harborne – the type of place where you’re never too far from a decent coffee, pint stop and most importantly, some seriously tasty grub.

 Here’s our guide to 10 things you need to do in Harborne

 2) Visit the Old School Yard

 With Boston Tea Party and Prezzo, the Old School Yard is a great place to meet for food, or even improve your own culinary skills at the Harborne Food School.

 3) Shop till you drop